kushpamnani/kushpamnani/README.md

 ## 🎓 About Me

 Hey there!
 I'm **Kush Pamnani**, a junior at Iowa State University majoring in Computer Science.
-Currently I'm interning at Copeland as a Software Engineer Intern!
+Currently, I'm interning at Copeland as a Software Engineer Intern!

 ## 🔍 My Projects